Frequently Asked Questions About Your Bill

 We offer a variety of regular payment options including pre-authorized payment, banking, in person, via drop box or mail, or by credit card.
 These options are outlined on the back of the billing statement and are also described on our page about payment options.

 Can I sign up for the convenience of equal payments?

 Yes.
 The Equal Payment Plan averages your utility costs over a 12-month period so that you pay an equal amount each month.
 You will be billed a set amount for eleven months with the close-out amount reflected on the twelfth bill.
-This settle-up bill will also detail the new installment amount for the coming eleven months.
+This settle-up bill will also detail the new instalment amount for the coming eleven months.
 If you choose to join an Equal Payment Plan, you will find the current plan balance on the last page of each monthly bill.

 Your account must be paid in full prior to joining the plan.
 We only recommend the Equal Payment Plan for accounts with a 12-month billing history at the address.

-For information on the installment amount for your address, or to arrange the setup of the plan for your account, please contact customer service at 613-546-0000 from Monday to Friday between 8 a.m. and 5 p.m.
+For information on the instalment amount for your address, or to arrange the setup of the plan for your account, please contact customer service at 613-546-0000 from Monday to Friday between 8 a.m. and 5 p.m.